 Troubleshooting and repair

 Model 792A Power pack repair

 Initial cover removal only shows more shields inside.
-Fluke 792A build like a famous Matreska dolls, box inside a box inside a box.
+Fluke 792A build like a famous Matreshka dolls, triple shield box inside a box inside a box.

-Shielded box in center contain four 6V sealed batteries, which are likely dead after 20 years.
+Box in center contain four 6V lead-acid sealed batteries, which are likely dead after 20 years.
 Let’s see.